Good Fungi vs. Bad Fungi in Indoor Gardening

 Mycorrhizae are not finicky, but they're at their most active when the temperature is 65 to 75 degrees F and the soil or solution pH is slightly acidic, 6.0 to 6.5.
 These good fungi thrive on natural fertilizers, especially those containing molasses or other sugars.
 An important function of mycorrhizae is extracting phosphorus for roots to take up.
 Excessive phosphates in chemical fertilizers tend to deactivate the fungi by making them unnecessary for extracting the nutrient.

 Fungicides kill good as well as bad fungi.
 Even those that are compliant for use in organic gardening can wipe out your mycorrhizal army, while more toxic chemical treatments can render your soil or planting media uninhabitable for good fungi.
 So if you need to use fungicide to control problems in your indoor garden, use gentle products only and re-inoculate your plants with mycorrhizae after the problem is solved.
 Chemical herbicides and insecticides don't target fungi, but they can create conditions that are inhospitable for mycorrhizae.
-That's yet another good reason to use only products for organic gardens.
+That's yet another good reason to use only products that are compliant for use in oganic production.